Skip to main content

 The problem

-I was shipping a new FastAPI service to Railway.
-The container runs Lighthouse CLI and Playwright to audit pages.
-Builds were green; deploys were red, eight times in a row.
-Each failure pointed somewhere specific and wrong.
+I was shipping a new FastAPI service to Railway, a container that runs Lighthouse CLI and Playwright to audit pages.
+The builds went green; the deploys went red, eight times running.
+Each failure pointed somewhere specific, and each time it pointed somewhere wrong.

-A single deploy cycle on Railway is about three minutes: pull image, start container, wait on the healthcheck.
-Eight cycles is most of an evening.
-Below is the failure chain and the three root causes worth internalizing.
+A single deploy cycle on Railway is about three minutes: pull the image, start the container, wait on the healthcheck.
+Eight of those is most of an evening.
+Here's the failure chain, plus the three root causes that are actually worth carrying forward.

 The chain